Saran-Wang/STAT447Project/README.md

 This is zihan !
 I am Shiyuan Wang.
 TOday is Sunday!
-Now is good!/
+Now is good!
-songyuan is here
+songyuan is here/
+new line